OverCry/Chess/README.md

 # Chess

-An attempt to recreate chess at varying levels of flexibility.
+An attempt to recreate chess

 This project is just to practice some logic, before trying to recreate this simple game on Unity.